dvitale199/ninds_funding_project/README.md

 ## National Institute of Neurological Disorders and Stroke Grant Funding Analysis
+#Site can be found here: https://dvitale199.github.io/ninds_funding_project/

+This is my first crack a building a site with visualizations created with D3.js

 This project seeks to provide a look at some facets of grant funding through NINDS.